Foggy Nelson: Nelson, Blake and Murdock

 Foggy finds out that Matt made a deal with the Kingpin.
 Hurt that Matt would not even talk to him before making a deal with a man who has made both their lives miserable, he fires him from the law firm, effectively cutting Matt off from his normal life and making it easier for him to join The Hand.
 Foggy blames himself for Matt's going over the edge.

 Foggy is later disbarred due to contempt of court.
 Foggy goes to visit the judge with Dakota, and they use a compromising photograph to force him to tell the truth about his and Dakota's recent misfortunes, and learn that the judge is on the Kingpin's payroll.
 Recognizing these actions were intended to get at Matt, Dakota decides the two of them need to locate Matt.
 Foggy Nelson arrives at the gates of the Shadowland Fortress and tries to reach Matt verbally, but is ignored.
-Foggy scales the walls to reach Matt, where he is intercepted by the White Tiger.
+Foggy scales the walls to reach Matt, where he is intercepted by White Tiger.
 She leads him to Daredevil.
 Matt decides to kill Foggy, but he is "purged" of the demon controlling him by Iron Fist.

-Foggy is reinstated as an attorney and moves his office to a new location (since his previous office was burned down during the riots).
+Foggy is reinstated as an attorney and moves his office to a new location since his previous office was burned down during the riots.
 He has to run his business by himself after Becky Blake resigns.
 Foggy helps Black Panther, Matt's temporary replacement in Hell's Kitchen, to establish a new identity for himself by providing him with false immigration papers.
-Matt returns to Hell's Kitchen and assures Foggy that he has found a new place to establish Nelson and Murdock and that he should be able fix his problems and get his law license back.
+Matt returns to Hell's Kitchen and assures Foggy that he has found a new place to establish Nelson and Murdock and that he should be able to fix his problems and get his law license back.